 As long as human history in the area may be, it is once again nature that draws all attention.
 Perhaps the number one point of interest is the Grabovača Cave Park.

 Besides cave tours and spelunking, Perušic also offers many above-ground activities.
-The peaceful natural scenery that surrounds the town invites visitors to go hiking, biking, kayaking, fishing or whitewater rafting.
+The peaceful natural scenery surrounding the town invites visitors to go hiking, biking, kayaking, fishing, or whitewater rafting.